alphagov/classifyintentsapp/README.md

 Within the priority codes, surveys are ordered by descending date order, so that the most recent survey will always come up first.

 Note that respondent_id is not unique in the priority view.
-Under circumstances where there is no discernible majority, i.e. there are two or more botes with a majority < 0.5, both these entries will appear in the priority view.
+Under circumstances where there is no discernible majority, i.e. there are two or more votes with a majority < 0.5, both these entries will appear in the priority view.

 ### Is it tested?